Everything You Need to Know About Car Camping

 - Car Camping Blankets / Quilt/ Sleeping Bag – You need to cover yourself with something when the temperature dips a bit at night – it depends on which you prefer.

-- Car Camping Cooking Gear – from pans to cookstove, you need to remember that in most car camping locations you can NOT have a campfire.
+- Car Camping Cooking Gear – From pans to cookstoves, you need to remember that in most car camping locations you can NOT have a campfire.

 - Car Camping Lights – It can be tempting to use your car light to illuminate the area at night – don’t do this it will wear your battery right out.
 As for that real propane lantern – not inside a closed-up car.
 The fire hazard, as well as off-gassing, are both bad in a small space.
 Get those headlamps, Dollar Store solar lights, and even flashlights instead.
 And, speaking of batteries, it might help to have a solar panel on the dashboard to keep your devices charged.